Lie monads and dualities

 \subsection{Rigidity}

-An object $X$ in a monoidal category is called {\em left rigid} if there exists an object $X^*$ together with morphisms $\coev:I\to X\ot X^*$ and $\ev:X^*\ot X\to I$ such that
+An object $X$ in a monoidal category is called {\em left rigid} if there exists an object ${^*X}$ together with morphisms $\coev:I\to X\ot {^*X}$ and $\ev:{^*X}\ot X\to I$ such that

-It is easily verified that if $X$ is left rigid, then the object $X^*$ is unique up to isomorphism.
-In this situation, we call $X^*$ the {\em left dual} of $X$ and $(X^*,X,\ev,\coev)$ an {\em adjoint pair} in $\Cc$.
+It is easily verified that if $X$ is left rigid, then the object ${^*X}$ is unique up to isomorphism.
+In this situation, we call ${^*X}$ the {\em left dual} of $X$ and $({^*X},X,\ev,\coev)$ a {\em duality} (or an {\em adjoint pair}) in $\Cc$.

-A {\em right rigid} object is defined symmetrically.
-Remark that if $X$ is left rigid with left dual $X^*$, then $X^*$ is right rigid with right dual $X$.
+A {\em right rigid} object $X$ is defined symmetrically and we denote the right dual of $X$ by $X^*$.
+Remark that if $X$ is left rigid with left dual ${^*X}$, then ${^*X}$ is right rigid with right dual $({^*X})^*=X$.
 A monoidal category is said to be {\em left rigid} (resp. right rigid, resp. rigid) if every object is left (resp. right, resp. both left and right) rigid.
 Another name for a rigid monoidal category is an {\em autonomous (monoidal) category}.
 If $\Cc$ is braided, then it is right rigid if and only if it is left rigid.
-If a category is (left, right) rigid, then it is (left, right) closed and $\H(X,-)\simeq-\ot X^*$ (resp $\H'(X,-)\simeq X^*\ot -$).
+If a category is (left, right) rigid, then it is (left, right) closed and $\H(X,-)\simeq-\ot {^*X}$ (resp $\H'(X,-)\simeq X^*\ot -$).